About the campaign | The method

 RECOGNISE YOUR TREE

-Going to harvest and want to know how to recognise seedlings?
-You can find the winter characteristics of the most commonly harvested tree species on the Winter bud chart.
+Are you going to a harvest and want to know how to recognise seedlings?
+You can find the winter characteristics of the most commonly harvested tree species using this winter bud chart.

 I HAVE A HARVEST location